Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

 \subsection{Sensing Technologies and Mobile Mental Health}

-Smartphones, wearables and other connected devices equipped with ambient sensors (Fig.~\ref{fig_tech}B) are increasingly capable of recording physiological measurements like motion and location sensing, heart rate, and galvanic skin response that are known to affect mental health \cite{garcia2018mental}.
-In addition, some of the less obvious measurements (such as keystroke usage patterns) have also been shown to be implicated by mental illness \cite{dagum2018digital,zulueta2018predicting}.
-Additionally, online gaming behaviors, such as interaction patterns with non-player characters (NPCs) and other game behavior patterns, can be used to measure cognitive performance and their relationship with mental illness \cite{mandryk2019potential,Dechant2021}.
+Smartphones, wearables and other connected devices equipped with ambient sensors (Figure~\ref{fig_tech}B) are increasingly capable of recording physiological measurements that are known to affect mental health \citep{garcia2018mental}.
+In addition, some of the less obvious measurements (such as keystroke usage patterns) have been shown to be implicated by mental illness \citep{dagum2018digital,zulueta2018predicting}.
+Additionally, online gaming behaviors, such as interaction patterns with non-player characters (NPCs) and other game behavior patterns, can be used to measure cognitive performance and their relationship with mental illness \citep{mandryk2019potential,Dechant2021}.

-These measurements from mobile sensors (Table~\ref{tab_sensor}) form some of the most widely available sources of mental health data, and can be useful at various levels of granularity--from raw sensor data (e.g., the accelerometer) to derived high-level features (such as psychomotor activity).
-This has inspired big corporations like Apple Inc. to invest in detecting depression and cognitive decline using data collected from their wearable devices \cite{WSJ2021_apple}.
-Sensor-based measurements are found to be correlated with high-stress levels and a variety of ailments including depression, anxiety, psychosis, and bipolar disorder \cite{seppala2019mobile,chikersal2021detecting}.
-Since sensor-based data are widespread and readily available, these data offer an opportunity to build baseline models for individual users; these baseline models can be used to identify significant physiological changes in users and possibly inform clinical interventions.
+These measurements from mobile sensors (Table~\ref{tab_sensor}) form valuable sources of mental health data, and can be useful at various levels of granularity--from raw sensor data (e.g., the accelerometer) to derived high-level features (such as psychomotor activity).
+This has inspired many corporations to invent technologies for detecting depression and cognitive decline based on data collected from their wearable devices \citep{WSJ2021_apple}.
+Sensor-based measurements are found to be correlated with high-stress levels and a variety of ailments including depression, anxiety, psychosis, and bipolar disorder \citep{seppala2019mobile,chikersal2021detecting}.
+Since sensor-based data are widespread and readily available, they offer an opportunity to build baseline models for individual users; these baseline models can be used to identify significant physiological changes in users and further inform clinical interventions.